v2i0s2h2/open-chat-bots/ts/README.md

 ## Initialisation

 The library exports a `BotClientFactory` constructor which is designed to be created when your bot starts up.
-This will be given a number of pieces of environment specific configuration which are necessary to construct valid clients to talk to the OpenChat backend.
+This will be given a number of pieces of environment specific configuration which are necessary to construct a valid client to talk to the OpenChat backend.

-This client factory is capable of creating different types of client instance for interacting with the OpenChat backend.
-You will want to create a different kind of client depending on whether you are handling a _command_ request or a request made with an _API key_.
-Accordingly you will either need to call `createCommandChatClient` or `createApiKeyChatClient` respectively.
+This client factory exposes two methods `createClientFromJwt` and `createClientFromApiKey` depending on whether you are respondind to a command or using an API key.

 One ideomatic pattern to work with is to use express middleware to create the right kind of client and attach it to the request object so that it is available to downstream route handlers.